Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ```bash
 ls -a
 ```
-To get even more information about the files and directories in the current directory, use a `-l` (for "long") flag:
+To get even more information about the files and directories in the current directory, use a `-l` flag to produce output in long format:

 ```bash
 ls -l